snap-backup/snapbackup/README.md

 [![Build Status](https://travis-ci.org/snap-backup/snapbackup.svg)](https://travis-ci.org/snap-backup/snapbackup)

-Snap Backup ([snapbackup.org](https://snapbackup.org)) is a utility for individual computer users who need a simple and convenient way to backup their valuable files.&nbsp;
+Snap Backup ([snapbackup.org](https://snapbackup.org)) is a utility for individual computer users who need a simple and convenient way to backup their valuable files.

-It is available in Dutch, English, Esperanto, German, Italian, Korean, Portuguese, Russian, Spanish, and Slovene.
+It is available in:

+1. Dutch
+1. English
+1. Esperanto
+1. German
+1. Italian
+1. Korean
+1. Portuguese
+1. Russian
+1. Spanish
+1. Slovene

 ## Download
 If you want to use Snap Backup to backup your files, go to the download page to get the installer:<br>